belluga/belluga_now_docker/foundation_documentation/project_mandate.md

 ## 3. Social Pivot Summary

-*We are no longer just a city guide; we are the social engine of Guarapari.* Discovery exists to feed action.
+*We are no longer just a city guide; we are a social engine for each tenant city.* Discovery exists to feed action.
 The home experience prioritizes pending invites and confirmed agenda over generic listings; partner/value is proven through mobilized presences, not star ratings.
 Every actor—users, Pro/Verificados, parceiros, curadores—shares the same profile substrate, with Pro/Verificado status unlocking monetization (spaces, apoiadores) and enhanced limits.